persteenolsen/pso-gatsby-blog-cms-two/src/posts/2020-04-15-asp-net-basic-authentication-used-for-login.md

   - asp-net
   - vue-2
   - vuex
+  - c#
 ---

-ASP.NET Core 2.2 Web API with a Vue Vuex client using Basic Authentication for Login
+ASP.NET Core 2.2 Web API with C# towards a Vue Vuex client using Basic Authentication for Login

 Traditional webhosting is used for this Application

 <a href="https://basic.auth.client.core.persteenolsen.com" target="_blank" title="Basic Authentication">Try the demo...</a>

-<p>A Login system by a Vue.js and Vuex client / ASP.NET Core 2.2 Web API secured by HTTPS and Authentication using the Basic schema in the Authorization Header</p>
+<p>A Login system by a Vue.js and Vuex client / ASP.NET Core 2.2 Web API with C# secured by HTTPS and Authentication using the Basic schema in the Authorization Header</p>

 <ul>
 <li><a href="https://github.com/persteenolsen/aspnet-core-basic-authentication-api" target="_blank">The Web API at GitHub</a></li>